Anette Olzon: With Nightwish (2007–2012)

 Dark Passion Play was released around Europe in the last week of September 2007, in the UK on 1 October and the United States on 2 October.
 It was awarded double platinum in Finland the second day after its release and took the No.1 position on the charts of Germany, Finland, Switzerland, Hungary and Croatia and got in top 100 in other 16 countries, including the United States.
 Dark Passion Play has sold 6× Platinum worldwide up to date (over 1.5 million copies).

 On 22 September 2007, the band hosted a secret concert at Rock Café in Tallinn, Estonia, disguising itself as a Nightwish cover band called "Nachtwasser".
 Their first official concert with the new singer was in Tel Aviv, Israel on 6 October 2007.
 The Dark Passion Play tour thus started, visiting the United States, Canada, most of Europe, Asia, and Australia.
-The Dark Passion Play World Tour is Nightwish's longest tour to date, lasting from October 2007 to September 2009.
+The Dark Passion Play World Tour was Nightwish's longest tour at the time, lasting from October 2007 to September 2009.
 The tour ended with a concert at Hartwall Arena, Helsinki, with the band Apocalyptica.

 In October 2010, Nightwish began recording for the album Imaginaerum, with Olzon recording her vocals for the album in April 2011 at Finnvox Studios, Helsinki.
 The album was released on 30 November 2011 and was followed by the Imaginaerum World Tour, beginning on 21 January 2012.
 Olzon, along with the rest of Nightwish, starred in the film Imaginaerum, which featured music from the band.

 On 1 October 2012, Nightwish and Olzon went their separate ways.
 Her final performance with Nightwish was on 29 September, at The Complex, Salt Lake City.
 While Olzon stated in an interview that she was fired from the band after she revealed to them she was pregnant, Nightwish made a subsequent statement denying this - they were all congratulative to her, and stating that "[t]he split with Anette wasn't because of pregnancy or illness.
 We discovered her personality didn't fit this work community, and was even detrimental to it."
 In a 2021 interview with Blabbermouth.net, Olzon revealed that she wanted the band's tour dates pushed back due to her pregnancy, but Holopainen denied the request.
 She was also against the band's decision to bring in Floor Jansen as the substitute vocalist out of fear for her job.